shiqi-senventeen/IMHF/README.md

 ### Step 1: Prepare Dataset

-Download and extract the dataset.
+Download and extract the dataset and checkpoints.
 Place all files according to the project’s directory structure.
 Make sure datasets are inside the `datasets/` folder and follow the correct hierarchy.

 ---